Anna's Weekly Update

 In the Words of My Constituents

 Every week hundreds of my constituents call and write to me to express their concerns, share their passions, and ask questions regarding legislation and policies.
-So far this year, over 101,700 constituents have contacted me, and this month, 6,757 constituents have weighed in.
+Year to date, over 50,373 constituents contacted me, and during May, 10,143 constituents contacted me.
 I actually read every communication and every constituent receives a personal response to their specific questions and comments.
-This week, 1,262 constituents contacted our office, including:
+This week, 2,059 constituents contacted our office, including:

 Anna’s Recommended Reading and Watching